StarTalk Radio - Einstein’s Genius with Ron Howard

 which we just discussed.

-He discussed something called the photoelectric effect,
+He discusses something called the photoelectric effect,

 which has to do with the quantum nature of light.